Stark Learning Center 570-408-4823 (T) Email

 The Health Sciences Programs at Wilkes offers you

 a broad choice of medical and allied health professions.
 More than 90% of students who have strong academic and service records, complete the Premedical Core, and receive Letters of Evaluation from the Health Sciences Committee, are accepted into professional schools.
+Wilkes students who took the MCAT (medical school entrance exam) in 2012 had an average score of 29.55, compared to the national average of 25.70.

 Premedical Professional Programs